ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/create-your-first-connector-with-ballerina.md

 - **Overview**: Provide a concise introduction to the connector, explaining its purpose and key features.
 - **Setup**: Offer step-by-step instructions on configuring the connector and any necessary prerequisites, such as API keys or environment setup.
-- **Quickstart**: Include a simple, clear example that helps users start using the connector immediately.
+- **Quickstart**: Include a simple, clear example that enable users to start using the connector immediately.
 - **Examples**: Link to additional use cases, providing context on how the connector can be used in different scenarios.

 > For reference, check the [Twitter connector documentation](https://github.com/ballerina-platform/module-ballerinax-twitter/blob/main/ballerina/Module.md).